openstack/cinder/doc/source/cli/cli-cinder-quotas.rst

    Replace ``QUOTA_NAME`` with the quota that is to be updated, ``QUOTA_VALUE`` with the required new value.

 #.
-To update Block Storage service quotas for an existing project
+To update Block Storage service quotas to project specific values for an existing project

    .. code-block:: console